| The Sets: |

 The ARMO barrel is about 1.5mm too short while the correct diameter although the taper is a little exaggerated.
 The biggest problem with this barrel is the muzzle brake gas slots are not fully opened out but are simply cross cuts leaving only the centre third of the slot actually open.
 The two small locking screws are not included and could be added for additional detail.

-Finally the CMK/Hot Barrels is almost 3mm too short and also 1.5mm too narrow in diameter at the breech end with the gas slots in the resin muzzle brake not fully formed on my example leaving quite a bit of work to fully open these out.
+The CMK/Hot Barrels is almost 3mm too short and also 1.5mm too narrow in diameter at the breech end with the gas slots in the resin muzzle brake not fully formed on my example leaving quite a bit of work to fully open these out.
 On the resin mantlet the cast texturing is quite subtle but three of the large bolt heads has substantial air bubbles in them and would need to be filled or replaced.

 The two small locking screws are not included and could be added for additional detail.